 Anonymous Frozen Donor “Egg Banks”

 Recent developments in freezing technology have made it possible to freeze and store human eggs such that they can be thawed at a later date with very good survival and fertility potential.
 Egg banks have now been established in various countries around the world including the United States.
 These programs are very much like sperm banks.
 Egg donors are selected after detailed review of health history, physical examination and infectious testing by the bank.
 The donors go through ovarian stimulation and egg retrieval after which their eggs are frozen and stored.
 The “Egg Banks” compile inventory lists according to numerous characteristics including: ethnic background, blood type, height, weight, hair and eye colour, as well as various other characteristics.
 This information can be made available to interested patients when they are registered with the bank.
 Once a patient has chosen the eggs from the Egg Bank inventory, the embryos are created using the sperm of their choice.
-An embryo is then transferred into her uterus after it has been prepared with medication.
+An embryo is then transferred into the uterus after it has been prepared with medication.
 RCC Fertility has coordinated care with this technology with reputable egg banks and thus has had excellent success with helping patients achieve a pregnancy and have a baby.

 If you think that IVF with donor eggs may be the right fertility treatment, now’s the time to request an appointment with a specialist.
 Call RCC Fertility today!